trosage/circle/README.md

-# circle
+# Circle
-Modular CSS framework for miscellaneous projects.
+A modular CSS framework for miscellaneous projects.

 Documentation can be found in the docs/index.html.